 Yes, you can put your cake in the fridge to cool, provided you let the cake cool briefly (about 5 to 10 minutes) on the countertop first.
 If you don’t allow a little cooling outside the fridge first, there is a risk of the cake sinking in the middle or sticking firmly to the sides of its pan.

 How do you cool a cake in 30 minutes?

-How To Cool Your Cake.
-Once you are done baking your cake, you should take it out of the oven and let it sit on your counter for 30-minutes or so.
-If you don’t want to have cold cake, then you should leave it to cool on your counter for about an hour or two.
+Once you finish baking your cake, you should take it out of the oven and let it sit on your counter for 30 minutes or so.
+If you don’t want the cake to be cold, you should let it cool on the counter for an hour or two.

-Can I cool a cake faster in the freezer?
+Can you cool a cake in the freezer?